hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [x]  also when just running container create, make the name optional (if not provided it opens up a full GUI, with name, ability to create custom image, or use existing template)
 - [ ] !! when chosing the `create custom image` option -> make it call to `image create` (to avoid current duplication of functionality which is bad!)
 - [ ] manually just add some initial explanation that to create a container we need an image (literally one line, add by hand)
-- [ ] make `container create` default to (1) a call to `image create` to create custom image, with possiblitlites to chose PyTorch or Tensorflow
+- [ ] make `container create` default to (1) a call to `image create` to create custom image, with possiblitlites to chose PyTorch or Tensorflow (currently it has it's own workflow - this is duplication!)
 - Resource allocation workflow
     - [ ] have so that students can get up to 4 MIG instances, but setup wizard defaults to 1, but gives them the option to choose more
     - [ ] if users try to create an image/container / run a container beyond their limits (in `ds01-infra/config/resource-limits.yaml`), within the wizard there's a graceful error message to explain what they did wrong and they are unable to progress / redirected back so they can change their settings
 - [ ] (is this under `container create` or `container run`?) currently only containers launched through ds01-run will be in the ds01.slice hierarchy.
 Containers launched with plain docker run will still go under the flat docker/ cgroup with no limits. => To enforce it for ALL containers configure Docker daemon (/etc/docker/daemon.json with "cgroup-parent": "ds01.slice") => add to etc-mirror
+- [ ] container create's option to `1) use existing image` -> lists too many images.
+Instead, call to `image-list` command (which does this properly), and set up output as bash selection.

 ### Running Containers
 - [x] develop wrapper for mlc-open that prints explanation